Midlight25/CAP4630-A1-Search/README.md

 Implementing a stack to find the shortest route between two points with the fewest number of moves and lowest path costs.

+**Tictactoe game using MINMAX algorithm**

+MINMAX algorithm is a backtracking method used in decision making and game-theory to determine the best move for a player, provided that the opponent is also play optimally.

+The gameboard is created and player 1 is "X" while player 2 is "O".
+The code checks for a winner, or if it reaches a tie.
+Also, the computer opponent is encoded with MINMAX; this makes the computer almost impossible to beat.

 ## Who Did What

-Michael Mesquita initially worked as the "Developer" until he passed that role to Sean; as such, Michael took the role as Architect.
+For Part 1 of the assigmen, Michael Mesquita initially worked as the "Developer" until he passed that role to Sean; as such, Michael took the role as Architect.
 Michael's idea for this program was to implement a data structure for each algorithm.
 However, once we ran into some issues(such as how to first start implementing the program), Michael decided to switch back to Developer and help Sean.
 After some time, they realized that both the BFS and DFS algorithms does not utilize path costs, so the implementation for both of those functions did not take too long.
 A*, on the other hand, took quite some time since it does count for path costs.
 Because of this, Michael was the only one to implement the function for that algorithm.
+For Part 2, only Sean implemented the solution for the MINMAX algorithm.
 I, the reporter, was going through each iteration of the programming, detailing what each part of the code does.
-I also provided useful links to my teammates whenever they were stuck on a problem.
+I also provided useful links to my teammates whenever they were facing issues.

 ## Contact